sramki/vertx-maven/plugin/README.md

 ---------------------

 	<configuration>
-		<moduleName>${project.groupId}~${project.artifactId}~${project.version}</moduleName>
-		<vertxHomeDirectory>/path/to/vertx2</vertxHomeDirectory>
-		<vertxModulesDirectory>${basedir}/mods</vertxModulesDirectory>
-		<classpath>file:///extra/entries</classpath>
 		<configFile>/path/to/MyVerticle.conf</configFile>
 		<instances>1</instances>
-		<clusterHost>localhost</clusterHost>
-		<clusterPort>25500</clusterPort>
 	</configuration>

-Notice that by default, the vertxModulesDirectory property is set to "${basedir}/mods".
-* moduleName: The module to be executed.
-* vertxHomeDirectory: The directory where vertx2 is installed (not required).
-Set it to make use of the mods directory under vert.x 2.0 home.
-* vertxModulesDirectory: The directory where modules are to be installed.
-When set, this will be the mods directory to be used.
-* classpath: Extra entries for the classpath.
-Notice that maven artifacts will be included automatically in the classpath.
 * configFile: The config file to be used.
 * instances: The number of verticle instances.
-* clusterHost: The interface to be used for clustering.
-* clusterPort: The port number to be used for clustering (defaults to 25500).